j-m-lindsay/RingedSealEmergenceRepo/README.md

 ## Draft Manuscript Under Active Development

-This repository serves as the research compendium in support of the above titled paper, currently in review at Marine Ecology Progress Series.
+This repository serves as the research compendium in support of the above titled paper, currently in review at Ecology and Evolution.
 Please note this manuscript is still in peer review and not final.
 Changes to code and results are still possible.
 As the manuscript works its way through peer review and the publications process, additional reproducibility features (e.g., Zenodo archive) will be added.
 A link to the published manuscript will be added here as well.

 ## Contents